-A tax-free Dividend Allowance is available to exempt the first GBP 2,000 of dividend income received in a tax year from taxation.
-On 21 November 2022 the UK Government announced that the allowance would be reduced to GBP 1,000 from 6 April 2023 and GBP 500 from 6 April 2024.
-Where Shares are held outside an ISA, total dividends received in a tax year up to that amount will be free of income tax.
+Where Shares are held outside an ISA, a tax free Dividend allowance of £500 from 2024/2025 is available and total dividends received in a tax year up to that amount will be free of income tax.
 Dividends totalling in excess of that amount will be subject to tax at rates of 8.75%, 33.75% and 39.35% (as of April 2022) where they fall within the basic rate, higher rate and additional rate bands respectively.
 Dividends received on Shares held within an ISA will continue to be tax-free.